Connection and Authorization

 • uploading files to a dedicated storage on the server.

 The TrueConf Bridge service does not support the HTTPS protocol.
-If you need to use HTTPS, requests must be directed to the TrueConf web server implemented by the TrueConf Web Manager service.
-The TrueConf Web Manager service proxies all HTTPS requests received at the /bridge/api/ endpoint to the TrueConf Bridge service.
+To use HTTPS, you need to send requests to the TrueConf web server, which is implemented by the TrueConf Web Manager service.
+The TrueConf Web Manager service proxies all HTTPS requests received at the /bridge/api/ address to the TrueConf Bridge service.

-Thus, when it is necessary to use the HTTPS protocol, requests can be sent to port 443 or another port, as specified in the control panel of TrueConf Server, after ensuring that the TrueConf Web Manager service is running:
+Thus, if it is necessary to use the HTTPS protocol, requests can be sent to port 443 or another port specified in the control panel, after ensuring that the service is running:

 https://video.example.net/bridge/api/client/v1/oauth/token